 At first the art of creating bead jewellery may seem daunting.
 The object of this guide is to clearly explain the basic tips and techniques.
 Once you have mastered a few simple concepts you will find bead jewellery making an inexpensive, rewarding and even profitable hobby.

 The following is written in plain English and the only technical word unfamiliar to the world at large is ‘findings’.
 Findings are simply the (mainly) metal parts which are used to construct your creations.
 Clasps and earwires are the best known examples of findings.
 There are many others, some of which have very odd sounding names.
 Don't let any of this worry you as all these references have corresponding illustrations.

 It is advisable to invest in a set of pliers as these will prove invaluable.

-- Round-nosed pliers are for bending wire into loops and opening and closing loops and rings.
+- Round-nosed pliers are for bending wire into loops.

-- Half-round or flat-nosed pliers are for cutting wire and for gripping.
+- Chain-nosed or flat-nosed pliers are for bending wire, gripping and opening and closing jump rings.

 - Side cutters are for cutting wire.

 - Crimping pliers give a neat, professional finish to crimps.

 - Memory wire cutters make it easy to cut through tough wire.